-14. A small access panel in the top port side of the centre fuselage (fig.2, item 3) gives access to the filler for the liquid starter fuel tank.
-Pre Mod.1362 a dipstick is fitted and is marked for four starts (approx. $\frac{1}{2}$ gall. per start).
+14. A small access panel in the top port side of the centre fuselage (fig. 2, item 3) gives access to the filler for the liquid starter fuel tank.
+The dipstick is marked for four starts (approx. $\frac{1}{2}$ gall. per start).
 The tank should be topped up to the upper mark on the dipstick.
-Post Mod.
-1362 no dipstick is provided and the tank should be topped up until the bottom of the filter is just covered.
 (Care should be taken to ensure that no liquid is spilled as it is detrimental to electric cables, etc.)